AdaCore/gnatcoverage/doc/gnatcov/glossary.rst

       File a condensed version of a coverage assessment computed by |gcvcov|, which the tool can reload and combine with other assessments very efficiently.
-This may be viewed as an internal representation of a coverage report which :option:`--annotate` would output in a user readable form.
+This may be viewed as an internal representation of a coverage report which :cmd-option:`--annotate` would output in a user readable form.
 See :ref:`checkpoints` for more information.

    Coverage Runtime